huggingface/community-events/jax-controlnet-sprint/README.md

 #### Data preprocessing

 Here we demonstrate how to prepare a large dataset to train a ControlNet model with canny edge detection.
 More specifically, we provide an [example script](./coyo_1m_dataset_preprocess.py) that:
-* Select 1 million image-text pairs from an existing dataset [COYO-700M](https://huggingface.co/datasets/kakaobrain/coyo-700m)
+* Selects 1 million image-text pairs from an existing dataset [COYO-700M](https://huggingface.co/datasets/kakaobrain/coyo-700m).
 * Download each image and use Canny edge detector to generate the conditioning image.
 * Create a metafile that links all the images and processed images to their text captions.